91247686/National-Guard-Camp-edit/README.md

 * Added a delay to bot attack, and an audible warning (if you're close enough to hear it).
 * Renamed bots and altered descriptions to reflect their capabilities.
 * Added energy weapons and mods to weapons labs.
+* Altered bot drops, they now drop their weapons/ammo.

 # Installation Instructions: